 What does it mean to ‘buy an offset’?

 1. Buying a carbon offset means that you gain ownership of one metric tonne of CO2e removed from the atmosphere or prevented from entering the atmosphere by a specific project.

-2. When you ‘buy an offset’ you are buying one metric tonne of CO2 reduced from a specific project that caused the reduction in atmospheric greenhouse gas levels.
+2. When you ‘buy an offset’ you are buying one metric tonne of CO2 that has been reduced from the atmosphere from a specific project that caused the reduction in atmospheric greenhouse gas levels.

 The commodity you are buying is not a physical good – rather it is a virtual good – like an online currency.
 While virtual goods do not exist in your hands, you have the exclusive right to trade that currency, and count that offset against your personal or your organizational emissions.
 Each, one-tonne of CO2e, offset is tracked by a unique serial number, which maintains a link to the project that generated the offsets and allows it to be individually bought and sold.
 We encourage you to use our carbon calculator to estimate your individual carbon footprint and buy carbon offsets to fight climate change today!

-Offset co-benefits are any project benefits other than the primary goal of a carbon offset project, which is to impact the atmosphere’s greenhouse gases levels.
-Common co-benefits include financial savings, job creation, improved air quality, increased animal habitat and recreation space, reduced health risks, reduced odor (from animal farms), reduced risk of water contamination, the creation of educational value, and much more.
+Offset co-benefits are any project benefits other than the primary goal of a carbon offset project, which is to reduce the atmosphere’s greenhouse gases levels.
+Common co-benefits include financial savings, job creation, improved air quality, increased animal habitat and recreation space, reduced health risks, reduced risk of water contamination, and the creation of educational value.
 Please download a copy of the DCOI's co-benefits guide to learn more.